Today I am giving the farm away and you’re getting it for free!

 Then spend the rest of your week pimping this post on Social Media, as that alone will guarantee you 10 or so clients.

-1) Any old website will do, the cheaper the better as you have other things to spend your hard earned money on.
+1) Any old life coach website will do, the cheaper the better as you have other things to spend your hard earned money on.
 Aim for a free website that you don’t even host.

 The fact that you don’t technically own your own content and you cannot impact the SEO in any meaningful way and get traffic to it, is a mere bagatelle.